williamouyang/okta.github.io/_source/docs/api/resources/roles.md

 Removes a group target from a `USER_ADMIN` role assignment.

-> It is prohibited to remove the last group target from a role assignment.
-This will result in an exception.
-If the desired goal is to have a role assignment that applies to all groups, the API consumer should delete the `USER_ADMIN` role assignment and recreate it.
+> Don't remove the last group target from a role assignment, as this causes an exception.
+If you need a role assignment that applies to all groups, the API consumer should delete the `USER_ADMIN` role assignment and recreate it.

 ##### Request Parameters
 {:.api .api-request .api-request-params}